JusticeGtrrz/FinalProject-DigitalSystems/Webpage Design Tutorial.md

 1. Place the link element after the !Doctype declaration.
     - Your code should look like the following ``` <link rel="stylesheet" href="Style.css"/> ```
     - ![Tutorial Webpage](Pictures-for-Tutorial/VSCode-Code-Link.png)

+     # Congratulations You Have Made Your First Webpage!!!!